 Post-traumatic stress disorder (PTSD) is a disabling anxiety disorder caused by extremely frightening or distressing events.
 These can include; warfare, terrorism, road accidents, natural disasters, sudden deaths and violent personal assaults, such as sexual assault, mugging or robbery.
 It is estimated that 1-1.5 million adults in the UK suffer from PTSD.
 The condition can severely affect people’s relationships and ability to work and, if left untreated, often leads to other health problems.

-Research by Professor Anke Ehlers and her colleagues in the Department of Experimental Psychology has led to the development of an effective therapy for PTSD that has been approved by the National Institute for Health Care and Excellence (NICE) as one of the first line treatments for PTSD.
-The first step was to establish the underlying psychological factors that lead to the development and persistence of PTSD.
-Once they had a reliable model of the disorder they could set about developing a specific cognitive behavioural therapy to target the central psychological factors behind the condition.
+Research by Professor Anke Ehlers and her colleagues in the Department of Experimental Psychology led to the development of an effective cognitive therapy for PTSD that targets the central psychological factors behind the condition.
+This has been approved by the National Institute for Health Care and Excellence (NICE) as one of the first line treatments for PTSD.
+The success of the therapy has been recognized both in the UK and worldwide and led to the creation of the Government’s Improving Access to Psychological Treatments (IAPT) programme.